mikefak/XDR-PoC/README.md

-# XDR-PoC
+# XDR-LabSetup.sh

-Update: Changes coming soon to incorporate all XDR PoC's worked on

-Cortex XDR PoC ft.
-CVE-2021-3560

-Description:
+*Description*

 This program is used in conjunction with the PoC writeup.
-It is used as a practical
-    way to simply establish the lab environment necessary to exploit CVE-2021-3560 and view how Cortex XDR captures such events
+It is used as a practical way to simply establish the lab environment necessary to exploit CVE-2021-3560 and view how Cortex XDR captures such events

-Options:
+*Options*
   1. Help: Display command information and about

   2. Initiate Checklist Scan: Go through checklist of pre-requisites required for exploit to